-4 Chandy-Lamport Algorithm [1]
+4 Chandy-Lamport Algorithm [1] and Plank's Scheme [11]

 Chandy and Lamport [1] presented an algorithm for taking a consistent checkpoint of a distributed system.
+Although the proposed approach can potentially be used with any consistent checkpointing algorithm, for brevity, we limit our discussion to the Chandy-Lamport algorithm.

 Assume that the processes communicate with each other using unidirectional communication channels; a bidirectional channel can be modeled as two unidirectional channels.
-For simplicity, we assume that the communication graph is fully connected.2 The algorithm presented next is essentially identical to Chandy-Lamport [1, 10] and assumes that a certain process (named P_0) is designated as the checkpoint coordinator.
+The communication graph is assumed to be strongly connected.
+The algorithm presented next is essentially identical to Chandy-Lamport [1] and assumes that a certain process (named $P_0$ ) is designated as the checkpoint coordinator.
+This algorithm is also presented in [11].

-Algorithm: The coordinator process P_0 initiates the consistent checkpointing algorithm by sending marker messages on each channel, incident on, and directed away from P_0 and immediately takes a checkpoint.
+Algorithm: The coordinator process $P_0$ initiates the consistent checkpointing algorithm by sending marker messages on each channel, incident on, and directed away from $P_0$ and immediately takes a checkpoint.
 (This is a physical checkpoint.)